LaurenzV/krilla/src/validation/PDF_UA1.md

 - krilla does not use the `TrapNet` annotation. 🔵

 7.18.3
-- krilla does not enforce setting a tab order. 🔴
+- krilla always writes the `TabOrder` property for pages that have a struct parent. 🟢

 7.18.4
 - krilla does not support widget annotations. 🔵